 The TMJ Association is the only organization fighting for the best science that will lead to a greater understanding of Temporomandibular Disorders and safe and effective treatments.
 As a nonprofit, 501(c)3 patient advocacy organization, we rely solely on the generous donations from people like you to fund vital TMD research and awareness efforts.
-Make a tax-deductible contribution today!
+Double your gift today with a corporate matching contribution!
 For additional ways you can help, click here.

 If you purchase items from Amazon, YOU can help raise money for The TMJ Association with every purchase.
 Amazon will donate 0.5% of the price of your eligible AmazonSmile purchases to The TMJ Association.
 It's like regular Amazon but with the wonderful opportunity to help raise money for your TMJA.
 Click here to get started.
 Happy shopping!